When life gives you lemons, make Avgolemono Soup!

 Working with the avgolemono sauce

-The most important aspect of making the soup is not curdling the avgolemono sauce when you add it back into the soup.
+The most important aspect of making the soup is not curdling the avgolemono sauce when you fold it back into the soup.
 Achieve this by slowly tempering your broth into the blender with your eggs and lemon.
-Then take your soup off the heat, give it a few stirs to bring down the temperature and fold the sauce in while you’re rapidly stirring.
+Your soup should be off the heat at this point.
+Then give it a few stirs to bring down the temperature and fold the sauce in while you’re rapidly stirring.

 Ingredients

-- 1 1/2 pounds boneless skinless chicken thighs, cubed
+- 1 1/2 pounds boneless skinless chicken thighs, cubed; (or substitute whole chicken thighs/breasts) (follow recipe for additional instructions)

 - 5 eggs